To The Dismay Of Free Speech Advocates, Vietnam Rolls Out Controversial Cyber Law

 A new cybersecurity law has gone into effect in Vietnam that puts stringent controls on tech companies operating inside the country and censors what its citizens read online.

-Opponents of the law say it could hurt Vietnam's economic prospects and allow the one-party Communist government to further crackdown on dissent and free speech.
+Opponents of the law say it could hurt Vietnam's economic prospects and allow the one-party communist government to further crack down on dissent and free speech.

-The industry group Asia Internet Coalition (AIC) told Reuters that the law would hurt Vietnam's ambitions for GDP and job growth.
+The industry group Asia Internet Coalition told Reuters that the law would hurt Vietnam's ambitions for economic and job growth.

 "These provisions will result in severe limitations on Vietnam's digital economy, dampening the foreign investment climate and hurting opportunities for local businesses and [small-to-medium-sized enterprises] to flourish inside and beyond Vietnam," AIC Managing Director Jeff Paine said.
-Both trade and foreign investment are critical components of Vietnam's economy, reports Reuters.
+Both trade and foreign investment are critical components of Vietnam's economy.

-In a statement released shortly after it was passed, Clare Algar, director of global operations at Amnesty International, said that the law's sweeping power "has potentially devastating consequences for freedom of expression" in Vietnam.
+In a statement released shortly after it was passed, Clare Algar, director of global operations at Amnesty International, said the law's sweeping power "has potentially devastating consequences for freedom of expression" in Vietnam.

 "This vote means there is now no safe place left [in Vietnam] for people to speak freely," she said.

-The Vietnamese government says the law is necessary to fight cyber crime such as cyber-espionage, and prevent cyber terrorism.
-Major General Luong Tam Quang, chief of Vietnam's Ministry of Public Security, said in a news conference in early November that the new cyber law brings Vietnam in line with other countries that also want to protect their domestic users' information and that the law was "within the ability of business."
+The Vietnamese government says the law is necessary to fight cybercrime such as cyber-espionage, and prevent cyberterrorism.
+Maj.
+Gen. Luong Tam Quang, chief of Vietnam's Ministry of Public Security, said in a news conference in early November that the new cyber law brings Vietnam in line with other countries that also want to protect their domestic users' information and that the law was "within the ability of business."

 Internet companies have a year to comply, despite pleas from tech firm, reports Reuters.
 U.S. lawmakers even made an appeal to Facebook and Google to not comply with the law.